Intuitive Breastfeeding - A Stress-Free Introduction - Judes Family Skip to content

 The Estrangement from Our Natural Intuition - How Today’s Society Shapes Breastfeeding

 With today’s fast-paced society, the importance of breastfeeding is often misunderstood or overlooked.
-With progress and the constant growth of technologies, our connection to nature and the natural aspect of breastfeeding has been pushed to the background.
+With the development and the constant growth of technologies, our connection to nature and the natural aspect of breastfeeding has been pushed to the background.
 Breastfeeding is more than just nourishing a newborn – it is an act of deepest trust, connection, and love.

 Photo by Mother of Wilde on Unsplash